 Best Whey Protein Time for Preserving Muscle

 Preserving muscle mass is especially important as you age.
 Studies show that people lose about 3–8% of their muscle mass each decade after age 30.
-Muscle loss is associated with a higher risk of fractures and premature death.

-Experts suggest that spreading protein intake evenly throughout the day is the best way to preserve muscle mass.
+Experts suggest that spreading whey protein intake evenly throughout the day is the best way to preserve muscle mass.
 To prevent muscle loss, eat 25–30 grams of protein per meal.
-If you have difficulty consuming this much protein, a whey protein supplement can help you increase your protein intake.

 Try adding a whey protein supplement at breakfast or with snacks between meals.

-Endurance athletes should combine protein with a carb source during and after exercise.
+Endurance athletes should combine whey protein with a carb source during and after exercise.
 This may improve performance and reduce muscle soreness.

-When to Take Whey for Weight Management
+Whey Protein Shake for Weight Management

 A study found that people who ate a high-protein snack in the afternoon ate fewer calories at dinner, compared to those who ate a carb-based snack without protein.